bitovi/router-4-web-component/package/README.md

   }

   override _onTemplateReady(html: string) {
-    // The download has completed and the contents of the file are passes as the `html` arg. const template = document.createElement("template");
+    // The download has completed and the contents of the file are passed as the `html` arg. const template = document.createElement("template");
     template.innerHTML = html;
   }